some-ip-com/open-someip-spec/src/someip-sd.rst

     :status: valid
     :collapse: True

-Subscribe Eventgroup Entries shall reference an IPv4 and/or IPv6 Endpoint Option.
+Subscribe Eventgroup entries shall reference one or two IPv4 and/or one or two IPv6 Endpoint Options (one for UDP, one for TCP).

 .. heading:: Stop Subscribe Eventgroup Entry
     :id: feat_req_someipsd_233